top of page

 As I said there are more than 200 types of cancers and there are many reasons why a human is prone to this disease.
 Few of them being:

 1. Genetically modified cells which is a genetic mutation where the genetic coding is modified and there is decreased cell death.
 As the cell has a cycle of 52 divisions and differentiation, after this cycle there must be apoptosis, which is cell death and there will be a cell renewal.
 All this is regulated by the genetic coding.
+Cancer can be an outcome when there is T-cell deficiency, combined sever immunodeficiency disorders (CISD), and other deletions and innate immunity defects.

 2. Lifestyle changes like consuming more processed foods, pickled foods, packaged foods, smoking which makes the most cases in cancer, alcohol which is another trigger for cancer.